 Conclusion

 Clay barring a car is an important part of vehicle maintenance that helps to keep it looking great.
 But knowing when to avoid clay barring can be just as important.
-Clay barring should not be done on cars that have recently been refinished, are still wet from a wash, or have recently had wax applied.
+Clay barring should not be done on cars that have recently been refinished, aren’t fully washed, or have recently had wax applied.
 It’s also important to use the right type of clay bar and lubricant, as well as the right tools, in order to get the best results.

 Overall, clay barring your car is a great way to keep it looking its best.
 However, understanding when it’s not appropriate to use a clay bar can help you avoid damaging your vehicle’s finish.
 If you’re unsure about when or how to clay bar your car, consult with an experienced professional for assistance.
 That way, you can be sure that you’re protecting your car’s finish without causing any harm.